mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 #### 17:05

-So for a certain period of time we can depend on [teaching], and then, also, realization comes from actual practice.
+So for a certain period of time we can depend on [the teaching], and then, also, realization comes from actual practice.

 Dogen Zenji says, “After becoming Buddha, enlightenment, nirvana exist.”
 Well, yes, it is [true].
 Nirvana, enlightenment, doesn’t exist if you don’t do anything.
 No matter how long you discuss about nirvana, happiness, or enlightenment – well, it’s there, but it doesn’t penetrate your life.
 So regardless of whether you understand or not: *live*. *Live*, with your best [effort].
 This is actual practice.
 And very naturally, realization comes up from actual practice.